acrule/comet/readme.md

-# Orbit
+# Comet

-Orbit is a Jupyter Notebook extension that tracks changes to the notebook over time.
+Comet is a Jupyter Notebook extension that tracks changes to the notebook over time.